Mailman (City Letter Carrier)

 I carrier mail and I was out for a week and a day.
 I go to the apartments I deliver to and find the apartment mail in three of the vac boxes.
 Took pic told supervisor and brought the mail back.
 It seems like they don’t care what can I do

-Asked by Lasha almost 6 years ago
+Asked by Lasha over 6 years ago

 Lasha, I can relate to you experience.
 I try to communicate as best I can with coworkers the status of each possible delivery whether it is vacant or not.
 I use carrier alert cards.
 With respect to vacant apartments, may I recommend you either tape of the slot where you would deliver mail (if possible) or put a note or something obvious saying “apt ‘x’ is vacant—no delivery”.
 Some of the mgmt seem to not care about the quality of work as long as you show up for work and don’t get hurt and finish “on time”.
 I have found some coworkers don’t care either.
 It is disheartening but i don’t know what to do about it but clean out any boxes that should’ve been non-deliveries and discard/forward/return any of the mail.
 Please don’t change your attitude.
 We need more people who care about quality of work.
 Please keep in mind that we all make errors but you should be able to tell the difference between an error and ambivalence.
 Thanks for writing.